Angelo Niculescu

 Angelo Niculescu (1 October 1921 – 20 June 2015) was a Romanian football player and manager.
 He is best remembered in Romania for being the national team's coach during the 1970 World Cup.
 Niculescu is also credited with inventing the "temporizare" ("delaying") tactics.
 This strategy involved the team maintaining possession of the ball within its own half, with players exchanging numerous short passes across the field.
 The goal was to disrupt opponents' patience and force them to press high.
 This approach is often considered an early form of tiki-taka.
-Using these tactics, Niculescu successfully qualified Romania for a World Cup after more than 30 years and secured a notable win against Czechoslovakia.
+Using these tactics, Niculescu qualified Romania for a World Cup after more than 30 years of absence, and secured a notable win against Czechoslovakia.

 Playing career

 Niculescu was born on 1 October 1921 in Craiova, Romania and began playing football in 1937 at age 15 in Divizia B at local club Rovine Grivița.
 In 1939 he moved to play for neighboring team, FC Craiova with whom he won the 1942–43 championship which was not recognized by the Romanian Football Federation because the teams from Transylvania were unable to participate as the territory was annexed to Hungary due to the Second Vienna Award.
 During World War II his career was interrupted for a while as he was called by the Romanian Army to fight on the Eastern Front.
 In 1945, Niculescu joined Carmen București where he stayed two years.
-Subsequently, he moved to Ciocanul București which after one year merged with Carmen to create Dinamo București where he played in the following two years, ending his career at age 29 in which he earned a total of 93 Divizia A appearances with three goals.
+Subsequently, he moved to Ciocanul București which after one year merged with Carmen to create Dinamo București.
+He played here until ending his career at age 29, having amassed a total of 93 Divizia A appearances with three goals.